 However, they need little maintenance and may be a cost-effective option - in terms of running costs - if your home is not on the gas network.

 Are there advantages to using electricity to heat my home?

 Electricity use, like gas, tends to be easier to budget for than oil, and so is better for those who want to spread their fuel payments.

-In the long run, as the use of fossil fuels like coal, gas and oil declines, and electricity generation ‘decarbonises’ - in other words, electricity is generated more from renewable sources like wind and less from fossils fuels - more heating will come from electricity.
+In the long run, as the use of fossil fuels such as coal, gas and oil declines, and electricity generation ‘decarbonises’ - in other words, electricity is generated more from renewable sources such as wind and less from fossils fuels - more heating will come from electricity.

 Is coal still an option for heating?